Mapleton-Fall Creek, Indianapolis

-Mapleton-Fall Creek is a historic neighborhood in Indianapolis, bounded on the east and south by Fall Creek Parkway South Drive, by Meridian Street on the west, and by 38th Street on the north.
+Mapleton-Fall Creek (MFC) is a historic neighborhood in Indianapolis, bounded by Fall Creek Parkway South Drive on the east and south, by Meridian Street on the west, and by 38th Street on the north.
 The population was 3,460 as of the 2000 Census.

 History

 Mapleton-Fall Creek was platted in the late 1870s.
-Middle-class to upper-middle class residents moved northward as the city expanded.
+Middle-class to upper-middle-class residents moved northward as the city expanded.
 They were attracted to the area due to its shaded, tree-lined streets and abundance of streetcar lines.

-In the 1950s, well-to-do African Americans began moving into the neighborhood and comprised the majority of Mapleton Fall-Creek residents by 1970.
+In the 1950s, well-to-do African Americans began moving into the neighborhood, eventually comprising the majority of Mapleton Fall-Creek residents by 1970.
 Compared to other Indianapolis neighborhoods, Mapleton Fall-Creek has retained much of its original infrastructure and housing stock.

 Present day

-The neighborhood boasting towering trees, winding boulevards, and a wonderful blend of start of the 20th century homes that feature details and designs of the Tudor Revival, Colonial Revival, and Arts and Crafts styles.
-Many homes are more stately, while others are more modest in nature.
+The neighborhood has towering trees, winding boulevards, and a blend of early 20th-century homes that feature details and designs of the Tudor Revival, Colonial Revival, and Arts and Crafts styles.